Car Insurance Deductibles Explained: How to Choose the Right Amount

 Not every claim requires you to pay a deductible.
 Here are a few exceptions and special programs worth knowing about:

-• Vanishing/disappearing deductibles: An optional add-on offered by several major insurers that reduces your deductible each year you remain claim-free, potentially reaching $0
+• Vanishing/disappearing deductibles: An optional add-on offered by several major insurers that reduces your deductible each year you remain claim-free, potentially reaching $0.

-How Vanishing Deductibles Work
+How Vanishing Deductibles Work in 2026

-Provider Reduction Per Period Maximum Reduction
+Provider Program Name Reduction Per Period Maximum Reduction

-Nationwide $100 per safe year Up to $500
+Nationwide Vanishing Deductible $100 per safe year Up to $500

 Vanishing deductible programs are typically low-cost add-ons, but they work best if you drive frequently and go multiple years without a claim.
 Infrequent drivers may not get enough value to justify the extra premium cost.
+For a deeper dive, see our full guide on vanishing deductible programs to compare providers side by side.

 Compare Car Insurance Rates in Ohio